fbpx

 An Art Nouveau-Inspired Dining Experience

 The Atherton Mill site is home to the old trolley barn, which housed the city’s electric trolleys that operated from 1891 until 1938.
 Repurposing the old trolley waiting area, rail spurs, and catenary poles the design team embraced the industrial aesthetic to create an urban hub for local events and the community to gather.
-Further enhancing Atherton Mill’s entertainment offerings, the trolley barn is now home to a local brewery and three individually branded food stations.
+Further enhancing Atherton Mill’s entertainment offerings, the Trolley Barn is now home to a local brewery and three individually branded food stations.

 Homepage Header